A well thought through design can bring your brand and vision to life. I’m specialized in lifestyle products, consumer goods and consumer electronics.

 Good design is often the deciding factor in the success of a product and good design comes from understanding.
 What are the needs from the consumer, the needs from the business and what are the possibilities and restrictions from the manufacturer?
-The goal is to create win-win outcomes where the needs and desires of the consumer are translated into feasible designs for products that can be engineered and efficiently manufactured.
+The goal is to create win-win outcomes where the needs and desires of the consumer are translated into feasible designs that can be engineered and efficiently manufactured.

 A specialized area of design that focuses on color, material and finish development.
 This involves trend research, materials and processes R&D, strategy and lots of creative thinking.